AnyChart/docs.anychart.com/Basic_Charts/Tag_Cloud.md

 {sample}BCT\_Tag\_Cloud\_Chart\_02{sample}

 The `category` field is optional: it causes elements to be colored according to the categories they belong to.
-This field also affects the legend and can be used with the ordinal [color scale](#categories).
-Here is a sample showing how to add categories and how the chart looks after that:
+This field can be used with the ordinal [color scale](#categories).
+Also, it affects the [legend](../Common_Settings/Legend/Overwiew), automatically changing its [source](../Common_Settings/Legend/Basic_Settings#source) to `"categories"`.
+Here is a sample showing how to add categories and how the chart and its legend look after that:

 ```
 // create data